As seen in:

 Pro Tip: Do you indent a cover letter?
 No. Don’t use cover letter indents.
 Indents or tabs at the start of paragraphs are for books and (some) magazine articles.

 Cover letter margins and spacing don’t matter if you don’t need a cover letter.
 Do you?
 See our guide: Do I Need a Cover Letter?
-Are Cover Letters Necessary in 2019?
+Are Cover Letters Necessary?

 Email Cover Letter Spacing Template [Copy-Paste]